core-interaction/core-interaction.github.io/topic/flexbox/index.md

 ### `flex-direction`

 After specifying an element as *flex*, we can set its main axis with [flex-direction](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-direction).
-By default (you don’t have to write it) this behaves as `flex-direction: row;`, so you’ll generally only be adding it when you want something going vertical—with `flex-direction: column;`.
+By default (you don’t have to write it) this behaves as `flex-direction: row;`, so you’ll generally only be adding it when you want something going vertical—with `flex-direction: column;`:

 {% include figure.html src='/example/flex-direction/demo' caption='The first section is `display: block;` by default.
 Also note that I gave them all a `min-height`, to show start/end!' height='60rem' %}